Jon-Webb-79/Linux_Config/docs/source/index.rst

 Installation
 ============
-This package can be downloaded with the following command; however, you do not need to download this repository until after you have installed a Linux operating system. **NOTE:** The repository does not need to be cloned until the Post Arch Install section of this document.
+This package can be downloaded with the following command.
+**NOTE:** The repository does not need to be cloned until the Post Arch Install section of this document.

 .. code-block:: bash